sdwudi/Catalog-of-wide-sep-lensed-QSO-candidates-dual-QSO-from-CatNorth/README.md

 # Catalog of wide sep lensed QSO candidates dual QSO from CatNorth

-Outcomes of this project comprise two components: (1) wide sep lensed quasar (QSO) candidates, and (2) dual QSO candidates selected based on velocity differences <2000 km/s and projected separations <100 kpc.

-Each component in this GitHub repository contains:
+Outcomes of this project comprise two components: (1) wide separation lensed QSO candidates, and (2) dual QSO candidates Each component in this GitHub repository contains:
 1‌.Data tables‌
 2‌.Image sets‌